Current and Past Research

 This was a prospective study of children with blunt torso trauma with a goal of identifying high-risk and low-risk indicators of intra-abdominal injury (IAI).
 The long term objective of the study is to derive, validate, disseminate and implement decision support tools to optimize the evaluation of children with blunt torso trauma, which will lead to reduced morbidity and mortality.
 The overall objective of this particular study is to develop a clinical decision rule for appropriate use of abdominal computerized tomography (CT) scanning in children with blunt torso trauma.
 We will create a decision rule that identifies those children in need of emergent CT scan and treatment, while reducing the use of abdominal CT scans in those children with minimal risk of IAI.
 The study was funded by the Centers for Disease Control and Prevention.
 Patient enrollment began in May, 2007 and concluded in January 2010.
 The main paper, Identifying Children at Very Low Risk of Clinically Important Blunt Abdominal Injuries, was published in Annals of Emergency Medicine, in Feb 2013.
 The public use data set is in preparation.

 This was a prospective study of children with minor-to-moderate blunt head trauma with a goal of identifying high-risk and low-risk indicators of traumatic brain injury (TBI).
 The goal was to derive the evidence on which to base appropriate use of head computerized tomography (CT) in children with acute head injury, which will hopefully reduce the number of unnecessary CT scans for children at very low risk for TBI.
 This will minimize the exposure of these children to the significant drawbacks related to CT (ionizing radiation, transport of children away from the direct observation of the emergency department, pharmacological sedation, and additional health care costs).

 The study was co-funded by the Health Resources and Services Administration's (HRSA) Maternal and Child Health Bureau (MCHB) Emergency Medical Services for Children (EMSC) Program and the Research Program.
 Data collection began in June, 2004 at all PECARN sites, and concluded in September, 2006.
 The network successfully enrolled 34,000 patients for the derivation of two clinical decision rules (one for children < 2 years and one for children > 2 years), and an additional 9,000 patients to validate the decision rules.
 Multiple abstracts from this study have been presented at national emergency medicine and pediatric meetings to date.
 Several manuscripts have been published including the main prediction rule manuscript which was published in Lancet (October 3, 2009).
-Data continue to be analyzed and there are many subanalyses and abstracts in progress.
-The public use data set is available on this website.
+The public use data set request is available on this website.

 Development of Research Partnerships with EMS Agencies and Descriptive Study of EMS Pediatric Population within PECARN:

-The objective of this protocol is to study pediatric emergency medical services (EMS) within the PECARN network and establish the network’s capability to collect pre-hospital data.
-This is a descriptive study that will initiate data collection from EMS agencies.
-We plan to do this using methodology similar to the PECARN Core Data Project (PCDP).
-The project aims to demonstrate that pediatric EMS research is possible within PECARN and that data transmission from EMS agencies to the data center is feasible.
-This study will establish research relationships between PECARN sites and respective EMS agencies and gather data to understand the demographics and disease/injury patterns of the sample that is available to the PECARN network.
+The objective of this protocol was to study pediatric emergency medical services (EMS) within the PECARN network and establish the network’s capability to collect pre-hospital data.
+This descriptive study initiated data collection from EMS agencies.
+The project aimed to demonstrate that data transmission from EMS agencies to the data center is feasible.
+This study established research relationships between PECARN sites and respective EMS agencies and gather data to understand the demographics and disease/injury patterns of the sample that is available to the PECARN network.
 The data collected will be invaluable in the future for generating hypotheses for pediatric EMS studies and providing preliminary data for grant applications.
 Data collection and analyses are complete.
 The main manuscript, Characteristics of the Pediatric Patients Treated by the Pediatric Emergency Care Applied Research Network’s Affiliated EMS Agencies,was published in Pediatric Emergency Care, October 2013.

 Effectiveness of Oral Dexamethasone in Acute Bronchiolitis: